» »

 Photography

-Strictly prohibited take pictures on the territory of the plant.
+Strictly prohibited take photographs on the factory premises.